TeamGraphix/graphix-ibmq/examples/gallery/readme.rst

 Graphix-ibmq examples
 ================

-Here are examples of pattern-to-circuit conversion and execution on IBMQ devices.
+Here are examples of pattern-to-circuit conversion and simulation using Aer.